 In Today’s Episode We Discuss:

 Remember, there’s no one right way to do centers.
-You get to chose what works for you and your students!
+You get to choose what works for you and your students!

 Don’t forget you can always catch the show on the Madly Learning YouTube channel!